 Facial fat grafting can lead to very natural-looking and long-lasting results.
 Patients often combine fat grafting treatment with other enhancement procedures, such as eyelid surgery or a facelift, for more comprehensive facial rejuvenation.

 The fat grafting procedure has two main components.
 First, a very thin tube called a cannula is used to gently extract fat from a body area with an adequate amount of excess fatty tissue.
 This is accomplished through manual liposuction techniques utilizing a 10 cc syringe, which generally allow an optimal amount of surgical control and fat graft survival when transferring the fat cells.
-Next, the fat is purified and cleansed before injection into targeted regions of the face.
-The fat cells are then utilized to fill in facial depressions, smooth wrinkles, and restore youthful volume to the treated areas.
-Adjunctive benefits of this treatment include the skin rejuvenation properties derived from the stem cells of the fat graft(s).
-This often results in a smoother skin appearance with less fine lines and pigment irregularities.
+Next, the fat is centrifuged, allowing the removal of excess oil and blood.
+This purifies the stem cells and fat before injection into targeted regions of the face.
+The fat cells and accompanying stem cells are then utilized to fill in facial depressions, smooth wrinkles, and restore youthful volume to the treated areas.
+Adjunctive benefits of this treatment include skin rejuvenation properties derived from the stem cells of the fat graft(s).
+This often results in smoother skin with fewer fine lines, decreasing pore size and pigment irregularities.

-For the right candidate, the results yielded by facial fat grafting often last much longer than other anti-aging injectable and dermal filler treatments.
+For the right candidate, the results yielded by facial fat grafting can last much longer than other anti-aging injectables and dermal filler treatments.
 Dr. Leber can examine your medical history and facial anatomy to suggest a rejuvenative procedure best-suited to your needs.
 Fat grafting of the face is usually most successful for individuals with the following aesthetic concerns:

 - Sunken cheeks or temples